-Among the milestones that we were able to accomplish under the auspices of continued NIH funding over the past 10 years are the design, testing, and implementation of innovative computational strategies to build improved molecular models of G Protein-Coupled Receptors (GPCRs) and to study, more efficiently, the conformational plasticity and dynamical nature of liganded or unliganded, single or interacting, receptors within their natural lipid environment.
+Among the milestones that we were able to accomplish under the auspices of continued NIH funding are the design, testing, and implementation of innovative computational strategies to build improved molecular models of G Protein-Coupled Receptors (GPCRs) and to study, more efficiently, the conformational plasticity and dynamical nature of liganded or unliganded, single or interacting, receptors within their natural lipid environment.
 In particular, we pioneered the use of enhanced, molecular dynamics (MD)-based computational strategies in combination with either atomistic or coarse-grained (CG) system representations to improve dynamic molecular models of GPCR molecular recognition, activation, and oligomerization, with the ultimate goal of elucidating receptor allostery and functional selectivity for successful use in rational drug design.
 In particular, we were able: (i) to obtain reliable models of ligand-bound conformations of GPCRs that do not require very long and computationally inefficient standard MD simulations, (ii) to establish a possible molecular basis for the functional selectivity of GPCRs through the prediction of ligand-specific conformations, and (iii) to advance current understanding of the role of oligomerization in receptor function through the generation of novel testable hypotheses of specific mutations that could eventually be used to modulate receptor function (see section 2, below).
 While the specific computational methods we explored are not new from an algorithmic standpoint, we developed some distinctive combinations of such methods, and showed in recent publications that they are indeed able to generate ligand-specific conformations of both isolated and interacting, inactive and active, GPCRs that are consistent with experimental data.
 Notably, the methodologies we developed represent fundamental tools that can be generalized to other transmembrane receptors, as well as broadly to other proteins.

 Provasi, D., Bortolato A., Filizola, M. “Exploring Molecular Mechanisms of Ligand Recognition by Opioid Receptors with Metadynamics.”
 Biochemistry (2009) 48 (42): 10020-10029.